XLI-2020/TFP/README.md

-This is the repository of TFP project which consists of code, datasets, instructions to reproduce experimental results.
+This is the repository of TFP project which consists of code, datasets, instructions to help reproduce experimental results.

 # Implementation Details